Peter Ramsaroop: Columnist

 Ramsaroop was a weekly columnist for Guyana newspapers Stabroek News and Kaieteur News.
 He also contributed to the state newspaper Guyana Chronicle and the Guyana Times.

 Education

-He received his Bachelor of Science from Park College and his MBA from University of Missouri.He holds a PhD from Greenleaf University, where he is currently listed as faculty.
-This University is awaiting full accreditation He has held faculty appointments at Belleville Area College and City Colleges of Chicago.
+He received his Bachelor of Science from Park College and his MBA from University of Missouri.
+He holds a PhD from Greenleaf University, where he is listed as faculty.
+This university is awaiting full accreditation He has held faculty appointments at Belleville Area College and City Colleges of Chicago.
 He was also an associate professor at the Uniformed Services University School of Medicine and an adjunct professor at Webster University.

 Publications

 Ramsaroop's publications include the self-published books Securing Business Intelligence - Knowledge and Cybersecurity in the Post 9/11 World (ISBN 0-9728247-1-5) and Surfing the Leadership Wave (ISBN 0-9728247-0-7).
 He was coeditor of Advances in Federal Sector HealthCare – A Model for Technology Transfer (ISBN 0-387-95107-5).